christiannwamba/herm-workshop/content/00-before-you-start/03-mentality.md

 ## 5. Buy Before Building

 It is prevalent that a common problem has been solved in programming.
-Don’t reinvent.
-Buy does not mean spending money; it means to use what already exists.
+Don’t reinvent. _"Buy"_ does not mean spending money; it means to use what already exists.
 If it’s not open source but has a free plan or you can afford it, go for it.
 Trust me; your time is always more important than the money in the bank.